 This 5 hour practical course is available only for students registered for the course Recent Developments in Forecasting.

 Barcelona Data Science Summer School (BDSSS)

-The main aim of the Data Science Summer School is to introduce participants to some of the tools and methods of Data Science.
+The Barcelona GSE Data Science Summer School introduces participants to some of the tools and methods of Data Science.

 It is directed by Omiros Papaspiliopoulos (ICREA-UPF and Barcelona GSE).